epam/edp-install/documentation/kubernetes_install_edp.md

      _**NOTE:** It is highly recommended to use the latest released version._

-* EDP installation chart disposes of the following parameters:
+* Make sure EDP installation chart disposes of the following parameters:

  ```
     General parameters: